 In simple terms paraplegia means below waist level paralysis.
 In life terms every thing is different.

-Perhaps as a result of his military training, or just his own determination and courage, John found himself a home, an adapted car, kept fit, and kept positive.
+Perhaps as a result of his military training, or just his own determination and courage, John found himself a home, an adapted car, kept fit and positive.
 This was necessary as the defence of the case meant it was not possible to quickly obtain an interim payment to ease John’s passage into his new life.
-He struggled for a time in a ground floor council flat until able to buy his own house, and adapt it for wheelchair use, when the case was complete.
+He struggled for a time in a ground floor council flat until able to buy his own house and adapt it for wheelchair use, when the case was complete.

 Cases involving serious injury are very expensive for insurance companies.
-They cannot be blamed for trying to defend an expensive case, but there are differences between the approach of insurance companies.
-Some have to be forced into submission, and some will work with you.
+They cannot be blamed for trying to defend an expensive case, or reduc ethe cost through contributory negligence, but there are differences in the approach of insurance companies.
+Some have to be forced into submission and some will work with you.
 Such cases are best resolved with experienced people on both sides.
-Do not hesitate to contact us.